 A master's degree in alternative medicine can lead students to a number of different careers in specialty areas, such as Chinese medicine.
 The following are some job opportunities that graduates may find.

 Employment Outlook and Salary Info

-While the U.S. Bureau of Labor Statistics (BLS) doesn't list an employment outlook for alternative medicine practitioners, the mean annual wages for health diagnosing and treatment practitioners, all other, which includes acupuncturists, naturopathic physicians and hypnotherapists, was $85,120 in May 2015.
-Additionally, the BLS projected that massage therapists would see a much faster than average growth rate of 22% from 2014-2024 and mean wages of $43,170 in May 2015.
+While the U.S. Bureau of Labor Statistics (BLS) doesn't list an employment outlook for alternative medicine practitioners, the median annual wages for health diagnosing and treatment practitioners, all other, which includes acupuncturists, naturopathic physicians and hypnotherapists, was $75,640 in May 2019.
+Additionally, the BLS projected that massage therapists would see a much faster than average growth rate of 22% from 2018-2028 and median wages of $42,820 in May 2019.

 Continuing Education Information

 Those with a bachelor's degree in alternative medicine can continue on to a master's degree program to gain advanced knowledge in the field.
 Some may also take additional coursework in a specialized area, such as spirituality or herbal medicine.

 Graduates typically need to obtain a license from the state before they can practice in the field.
 Licensure requirements vary by state.
 However, some schools offer this as part of their program.